MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Overview

-In Materialize, indexes represent query results stored in memory within a [cluster](/concepts/clusters/).
+In Materialize, indexes represent query results stored in memory **within a [cluster](/concepts/clusters/)**.
 You can create indexes on [sources](/concepts/sources/), [views](/concepts/views/#views), or [materialized views](/concepts/views/#materialized-views).

 ## Indexes on sources

 {{< note >}}
-In practice, you may find that you rarely need to index a source directly without performing some sort of transformation using a view, etc.
+In practice, you may find that you rarely need to index a source without performing some transformation using a view, etc.
 {{</ note >}}

-In Materialize, you can create indexes on sources to maintain in-memory up-to-date source data.
+In Materialize, you can create indexes on a [source](/concepts/sources/) to maintain in-memory up-to-date source data within the cluster you create the index.
+This can help improve [query performance](#indexes-and-query-optimizations) when serving results directly from the source or when [using joins](/transform-data/optimization/#join).
+However, in practice, you may find that you rarely need to index a source directly.

 ```mzsql
 CREATE INDEX idx_on_my_source ON my_source (...);